Frequently Asked Questions can be found below.

 Non-intrusive survey systems can be configured with different numbers of sensors dependent upon the areas to be surveyed and can be mounted on a number of platforms dependent upon the size of the survey area.
 Small sites are typically undertaken by pedestrian surveys and large sites can be surveyed by motorised platforms.
 Non-intrusive surveys can be employed for both land and marine environments and provide rapid and cost effective surveys over large areas of site.

 Intrusive Surveys are undertaken when clearance is required for structures that penetrate into the ground beyond depths that can be cleared by other methods (typically >3-4m).
-The intrusive survey consists of a magnetometer probe being inserted into the ground either via hydraulic rams or a rotary drilling rig or other hole forming method.
+The intrusive survey consists of a magnetometer probe being inserted into the ground either via hydraulic rams from a specialist vehicle (Cone Penetration Testing) or a rotary drilling rig or other hole forming method in conjunction with hand-held locators that can be inserted into the drilled hole.
 Dependent upon the soil types the survey holes can be uncased or cased with a non-ferrous casing to prevent the survey holes collapsing.

 Is there a legal requirement to undertake a UXO RA?